telerik/maui-docs/demos-and-sample-apps/maui-demo-app.md

 ![Telerik UI for .NET MAUI SDKBrowserMaui App](../images/demo-maui.gif)

-To start using the SDKBrowser application, you have to first download it and then install and run it on the desired platform, or mobile device or emulator.
+To start using the SDKBrowser application, you have to first download it and, then, install and run it on the desired platform, or mobile device or emulator.

 ## Download the SDKBrowser Demo App